wit-l/NeovimStarter/README.md

 forked from [LazyVim](https://github.com/LazyVim/starter.git)
 Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
-**Pay attention to replace the url of lazyvim with the url of this warehouse when cloning.**
+**Pay attention to replace the url of lazyvim with the url of this repository when cloning.**

 The display image is as follows
 ![nvim neo-tree](pic/nvim-neotree.png)